Colleges by Location

 Admissions

-According to the newest information reported, this institution uses standardized test scores for admission.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively easy to get into.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 4,925 in 2021.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.

 Deadlines

-The last day for submitting applications to University of the District of Columbia is August 1.
+The deadline for submitting applications to this school is August 1.
 If you are applying for a transfer, note that the application deadline is July 1.

 Retention Rate

-The freshman retention rate for University of the District of Columbia was 52% in 2021.
+As reported in 2021, the freshman retention rate for University of the District of Columbia was 67%.

 The graduation rate is another indicator to take into account.
-This metric measures how efficiently students complete their degrees within a specific time period.
-This academic institution has the six-year graduation rate of 14%.
+This rate shows how many students complete their degrees in a certain number of years.
+The six-year graduation rate at this school is 14%.

 Student Body